MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 #### Indexes

-Use the indexes option to define a list of [indexes](/sql/create-index/) on a materialization.
+Use the indexes option to define a list of [indexes](/sql/create-index/) on `source`, `view`, or `materialized view` materializations.
 Each Materialize index can have the following components:

 Component                            | Value     | Description
 -------------------------------------|-----------|--------------------------------------------------